WLUJ

-WLUJ is a Christian radio station licensed to Springfield, Illinois, broadcasting on 89.7 MHz FM.
+WLUJ is an American Christian radio station licensed to Springfield, Illinois, broadcasting on 89.7 MHz FM.
 The station is owned by Great News Radio, through licensee Good News Radio, Inc.

 WLUJ is the flagship station of the "WLUJ Family of Stations".
 The "WLUJ Family of Stations" includes four full power transmitters and five low powered translators.
 Full powered stations that carry WLUJ's programming include 96.7 WGNX in Macomb, Illinois, 88.1 WLWJ in Petersburg, Illinois, and 88.3 WRLJ in White Hall, Illinois.
 As of 2021, WLUJ is managed by Tim Nelson and is located on the west side of Springfield.

 Programming

 WLUJ's programming consists of Christian talk and teaching, as well as Christian music.
 Christian talk and teaching programs heard on WLUJ include; Turning Point with David Jeremiah, Love Worth Finding with Adrian Rogers, Thru the Bible with J. Vernon McGee, In Touch with Dr. Charles Stanley, Insight for Living with Chuck Swindoll, Revive our Hearts with Nancy Leigh DeMoss, Grace to You with John MacArthur, Focus on the Family, and In the Market with Janet Parshall.